mariogusman/MS1-Bookdrops/README.md

 -   ### Design
     -   #### Colour Scheme
         - For this project, the color palette was created with the help of [Coolors](https://coolors.co/885db1-c4a6e2-1f1f1f-ffffff-f5f5f5).
-        - I specifically aimed for shades of Purple as the main colors due it being frequently assossiated with knowledge, imagination and wisdom, which are desired attributes for this brand.
+        - I specifically aimed for shades of Purple as the main colors due it being frequently associated with knowledge, imagination and wisdom, which are desired attributes for this brand.
         - White, whitesmoke and Eerie black were used to improve the readability of the page - these are also very common colors among tech projects.<br>
         <br>![](project-files\coolors.jpg)